 8.4 Purposes of processing in connection with direct marketing

 9. Whom do we pass your personal data on to?

 We may pass your personal data on to third parties, in order to make use of technical or organisational services which we need to meet the purposes specified or for our other business activities.
 Our service providers are contractually bound to process personal data exclusively on our behalf and in accordance with our instructions.
 We also oblige our service providers to comply with technical and organisational measures which guarantee the protection of personal data.
-If the service providers are located in countries where the applicable laws do not provide any protection of personal data that is comparable with that provided by Swiss law, we will ensure by contract that the service providers concerned maintain the Swiss level of data protection.
+If the service providers are located in countries where the applicable laws do not provide any protection of personal data that is comparable with that provided by UK law, we will ensure by contract that the service providers concerned maintain the UK level of data protection.

 We may also pass your personal data on if we regard this as necessary to comply with the applicable laws and regulations, for court proceedings, if required to do so by the competent courts and authorities, or under other legal obligations, in order to protect and defend our rights and/or our property.

 Most of the cookies we use are automatically deleted from your computer or mobile device after your browser session has ended (so-called session cookies).
 For example, we use session cookies to store your regional and language defaults and your shopping basket over different sites in a web session.